 Finally, there will be study and preparation for the Idaho Civics test required by the state.

 Science in middle school offers an introduction to many different disciplines in science.
-Over the course of three years, we investigate weather and water, diversity of life, human systems and interaction, chemical interactions, earth history, populations and ecosystems, heredity and adaptation, electromagnetic forces, gravity and kinetic energy, waves, and planetary science.
+Over three years, we investigated weather and water, diversity of life, human systems and interaction, chemical interactions, earth history, populations, ecosystems, heredity and adaptation, electromagnetic forces, gravity and kinetic energy, waves, and planetary science.

-Science, at its heart, is about asking questions and performing investigations to answer those questions.
+At its heart, science is about asking questions and performing investigations to answer those questions.
 Consequently, our science curriculum frequently will utilize hands-on learning.
 Students will thus learn to collect, interpret, analyze, and present data.
-Students will also keep notebooks as they perform investigations, and utilize their science notebooks throughout the class.
+Students will also keep notebooks as they investigate and use their science notebooks throughout the class.

 Survey of the Arts